nytimes/three-story-controls/docs/three-story-controls.freemovementcontrols.md

 ## Remarks

+Control scheme to move the camera with arrow/WASD keys and mouse wheel; and rotate the camera with click-and-drag events.
+On a touch device, 1 finger swipe rotates the camera, and 2 fingers tranlsate/move the camera.

 Note: CSS property `touch-action: none` will probably be needed on listener element.

 See [FreeMovementControlsProps](./three-story-controls.freemovementcontrolsprops.md) for all properties that can be passed to the constructor.